rng-guy/NFSMWBartender/README.txt

    regular cops regardless of the global cop-spawn limit after their ramming attempt(s).

- • You should not use the vehicles you provide as replacements for Cross in LeaderStrategy spawns anywhere else in the game, else they will block LeaderStrategy spawns whenever they are present.
+ • You should not use the vehicles you provide as replacements for Cross in LeaderStrategy spawns anywhere else in the game, as they will block LeaderStrategy spawns whenever they are present.

 Regarding UNCATEGORISED FEATURES ("BartenderSettings\Basic\Others.ini"):